About

 Apply

 Schoodic Institute and the National Park Service are pleased to announce a request for proposals for 2025 Acadia Science Fellowships.
 These $30,000 awards seek to support early-career scientists doing innovative, management-relevant research in Acadia.
 Proposals on a wide variety of topics are invited, but must address priority resource management issues in Acadia, such as climate change adaptation.
-The deadline for proposals is October 31, 2024.
+The deadline for proposals was October 31, 2024 at 5:00 pm Eastern.

-An overview of the Acadia Science Fellowship, the application process, and park research priorities will be held on Monday, September 16 at 1:00 p.m.
+An overview of the Acadia Science Fellowship, the application process, and park research priorities was held on Monday, September 16 at 1:00 p.m.
 Eastern time.
-We strongly recommend that you attend the 60-minute webinar.
-Please register here.
-The webinar will be recorded and available here for those unable to attend.
+Watch the recording here.

 Please contact asfellow@schoodicinstute.org with questions about the fellowship or application process.